-Where: April 13-15 at Becket-Chimney Corners YMCA Camp.
-All participants will travel together and leave campus at 2:30pm from the Blanchard bus stop.
-Dinner on Friday thru Sunday lunch will be provided.
-We will return to campus by 3 pm on Sunday April 15.
+Where: Becket-Chimney Corners YMCA Camp.
+All participants will travel together and leave campus at a time to be determined from the Blanchard bus stop.
+Meals will be provided beginning with dinner on the Friday of the retreat through Sunday lunch.
+We will return to campus by 3 pm on the Sunday of the retreat.
 Religious practices will be respected, and dietary needs will be met.

 Cost: There is no cost!
 The retreat is coordinated and sponsored by the Student Government Association and the Office of Student Programs.
 Transportation is provided.

 Universal Design/Accommodations: This event reflects the planning teams best efforts towards universal design, in which all participants will be able to join activities equally, or with accommodation.
-Please contact Hannah Trost if you have any concerns or seek certain accommodations in travel, sleeping arrangements, diet, spiritual needs, programming participation, etc.
+Please contact Erin Mosher if you have any concerns or seek certain accommodations in travel, sleeping arrangements, diet, spiritual needs, programming participation, etc.

-Contact Hannah Trost, Asst Director of Student Programs (x2478) for more information.
+Contact Erin Mosher, Asst Director of Student Programs (x2478) for more information.